What to Look for When Buying Investment Vacation Property

 Furthermore, consider investing in an established vacation condo building that includes property management and booking services automatically.
 You may find that these types of buildings will have a lot of competition and potentially not as much of a return on investment.
 The flip side of things is that well-established vacation rental buildings are very stable.
 Thus, making for an excellent first-time vacation rental purchase.

 Evaluate the Vacancy Rate of the Area

 In addition to scouring public listings to determine the rent, you will charge to take a look at the number of available listings at any given time.
 Most booking sites will show the properties calendar and give you an idea of how often throughout the year they are booked.
 Ideally, if you work with a property manager, they will provide you with extremely accurate estimations of how many weeks or months you can expect to have bookings.
 Watch for trends: Is there a lack of 3 bedroom rentals, but when they do pop up, they are booked quickly?
 You may have identified a demand for 3 bedroom rentals.

 Look for too many available properties, which may mean over-saturation of the market.
 An over-saturated market may be indicative of a less desirable community.

 Don’t Overlook These Budgeting Considerations

 You have likely already been considering covering the mortgage of the new investment.
 What about all of the other month-to-month costs?
 Here are some common expenses to factor:

 Repairs: significant repairs such as roof and air conditioning can come at any time.

 Maintenance: this is beyond cleaning between guests.
 Also, consider removing snow from sidewalks, cleaning common spaces, trimming the grass, changing light bulbs, replacing kitchenware, replacing linens, and so on.

 Furnishings: unless you are buying a property that is already being rented out, you’ll be buying a house full of furniture, kitchenware, rugs, tv’s, lighting, bath décor, artwork, linens.

 Insurance: your company may charge a different rate for short-term rental property

-Taxes: check to see if your city or state charge lodging, sales tax, and any short term rental fees or licenses.
+Taxes: check to see if your city or state charges lodging, sales tax, and any short-term rental fees or licenses.